 Changing the lock or login screen background grey default wallpaper in elementary OS is a bit difficult.
 The typical greeter configuration change with the path of the image file would not work.

-Unfortunately, it’s not an easier solution because the grey background is an image file and its data is hard coded in the greeter and need to be recompiled with new image to make it work.
+Unfortunately, it’s not an easier solution because the grey background is an image file and its data is hardcoded in the greeter and need to be recompiled with a new image to make it work.

 Change Lock and Login Screen Background – elementary OS

 WARNING: Whenever there is a release of a new version of Greeter/updates to Greeter, the following changes would be overwritten by the system.
 Hence you need to do these steps again.
 And these changes may need a little bit of source code compilation experience.
 That means, you understand what each of these commands does and know how to fix it.

 - Open a terminal in your elementary OS.

 - Install git and following dependencies for greeter package.

 sudo apt install -y gnome-settings-daemon libaccountsservice-dev libgdk-pixbuf2.0-dev libgranite-dev libgtk-3-dev libhandy-1-dev liblightdm-gobject-1-dev libmutter-6-dev libwingpanel-dev libx11-dev meson valac

 - Go to temporary /tmp directory and clone the latest greeter master branch from GitHub.